developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxUSBManager/index.md

     Provide some name in the "Name" field (Ex.
 MyUSBManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

     You can see number of options for configuring different USB settings.
 Some of them are dependent on each other.
 We can configure every option in the profile editor window for USB Manager.
 As mentioned above we will configure the ADB mode (USB Debugging Mode) in this tutorial.
-Since we want to run our application on Symbol device, the ADB mode (USB Debugging Mode) is ON.
+Since we want to run our application on Zebra device, the ADB mode (USB Debugging Mode) is ON.
 So let us configure "USB ADB Usage" option.
 If you disable this option, you will not be able to run any Android application on the device as there will not be any communication between your machine and device.
 If you enable this option, the USB degugger will be turned ON and you can run your application on device again.
 So as of now we will keep "USB ADB Usage" option to "Do not change", which will keep the existing settings (In our case it is already ON).
 We will configure it programmatically by providing options (Enable/Disable) to the user on User Interface in coming steps.

     > Note: If this option is disabled through Profile Wizard, you cannot enable this option manually by going into settings unless performed Factory Reset on it.
 So configure this feature programmatically to enable and disable ADB USB Usage in your application.